SWorster/MistySURF2023/Python Tutorials/PythonTutorial.md

     print(e)
 ```

 Now we need to program the behavior we want from Misty.
-At this point, the `isDriving` variable becomes very useful.
+At this point, the `is_driving` variable becomes very useful.
 We don’t want Misty to react to obstacles unless she’s moving.
-When we code the movement callback later, we’ll have it change `isDriving` to `True` once Misty starts moving.
+When we code the movement callback later, we’ll have it change `is_driving` to `True` once Misty starts moving.
 We can use this to have Misty react when an obstacle is within the threshold we set, the distance measurement is valid, and Misty is moving.

 There are several things that we want Misty to do in this case.
 First, we print a message to the console and change Misty’s LED to red.
 We then play an audio file at a set volume.
 Most importantly, we send a `Stop` command to stop Misty’s movement.
-Now that she’s finished moving, we change `isDriving` to `False`.
+Now that she’s finished moving, we change `is_driving` to `False`.
 We then print a message to the console saying why she stopped.
 Finally, we unregister from all events; this kills the processes that have been giving us TOF and movement data.
 We can also revert the hazard settings to their defaults, if we changed that earlier.

 ```python
 if (distance < threshold and status == 0 and is_driving):